Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Book Summary

-Don’t let the fluffy title of this book fool you… it’s so much more than that!
+Don’t let the fluffy title of this book fool you… It’s so much more than that!

 Book lovers will especially enjoy that each chapter is headed by the title of the book they read, why it was chosen, and by whom.